tsjohns9/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+The biggest competitor to Deepgram is OpenAI Whisper.
+Deepgram's solution is 36% more accurate, 5x faster, and costs less than OpenAI Whisper.
+What sets Deepgram apart from OpenAI Whisper is their deep learning approach which utilizes neural networks optimized for specific audio environments.
+They also offer models for different industries and use cases.
+Deepgram also allows users to train models on their own datasets, while Whisper is more generalized and does not offer the same level of customization on private data.
+Both companies offer a developer API which makes it easy for their software to be integrated into custom applications.

 * Which technologies are they currently using, and how are they implementing them?

-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+Deepgram uses end-to-end deep neural network learning that is designed for speech recognition.
+This is where a neural network is trained to perform a task directly from raw data without the need for manual intervention.

+They also use spectrogram-based processing, which is a method of analyzing signals in audio that involves creating a visual representation of the signals's frequency over time.

 ## Landscape